mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 him into abandoning something he has fixated upon.

 Prince Amaad's current obsession is the purported Ancients site on Drenalch.
-The FarStep was commissioned with jump- 4 engines and Thrust 2 specifically to make the journey to Drenalch easier and the ship's completion is the cumulation of three years research and planning.
+The FarStep was commissioned with jump-4 engines and Thrust 2 specifically to make the journey to Drenalch easier and the ship's completion is the cumulation of three years research and planning.
 He will undertake the expedition regardless of whether he receives permission from